What is dissolution?

 What is a Revocable Living Trust?

 This is an agreement with three parties: the Trustmakers, the Trust Managers, and the Trust Beneficiaries.
 For example, a husband and wife may name themselves all three parties to create their trust, manage all the assets transferred to the trust, and have full use and enjoyment of all the trust assets as beneficiaries.
 Further “back-up” managers can step in under the terms of the trust to manage the assets should the couple become incapacitated or die.
 Special provisions in the trust also control the management and distribution of assets to heirs in the event of the trustmaker’s death.
-With proper planning, the couple also can avoid or eliminate death taxes on their estate.
+With proper planning, the couple can also avoid or eliminate death taxes on their estate.
 The Revocable Living Trust may allow them to accomplish all this outside of any court proceeding.

 What Might Be Included in a Typical Estate Plan?

-A typical estate plan might include a revocable inter vivos trust, wills, property management durable power of attorneys, health care power of attorney (advance health care directives), master assignment of personal property assets to the trust, certification of trust, quitclaim deed transferring your primary residence to the trust, recordation of the quitclaim deed, and final instructions regarding the estate planning documents.
+A typical estate plan might include a revocable inter vivos trust, wills, property management durable power of attorneys, health care power of attorney (advance health care directives), master assignment of personal property assets to the trust, certification of trust, trust transfer deed transferring your primary residence to the trust, recordation of the quitclaim deed, and final instructions regarding the estate planning documents.
 Your estate planning needs may not be typical and there might be other, different or additional documents that might be a part of your custom drafted estate plan.